oktayshakirov/crypto-wiki/content/exchanges/crypto-com.md

   wikipedia: https://en.wikipedia.org/wiki/Crypto.com
 ---

+#### Crypto.com: A Comprehensive Global Cryptocurrency Platform

-Crypto.com is a leading global cryptocurrency platform founded in 2016, designed to accelerate the world’s transition to cryptocurrency.
-The platform is renowned for its comprehensive suite of services that cater to both beginners and advanced users.
-From trading a wide array of cryptocurrencies to staking and earning rewards, Crypto.com integrates financial services into one user-friendly ecosystem.
+Crypto.com is a leading global cryptocurrency platform founded in 2016, with a mission to accelerate the world’s transition to cryptocurrency.
+Known for its extensive suite of services, Crypto.com caters to both beginners and advanced users, offering a wide range of features from trading numerous cryptocurrencies to staking and earning rewards.
+The platform integrates these financial services into one user-friendly ecosystem, making it a go-to for those looking to explore the world of digital assets.

 > "We are on a mission to accelerate the world's transition to cryptocurrency." – Crypto.com